 Audubon EagleWatch seeks information about Bald Eagles, active nest locations and possible disturbances or threats to nesting activities.
-The program is designed to educate volunteer participants in general eagle nesting biology, applicable laws, the identification of nest threats, monitoring techniques and the verification of previously unrecorded active eagle nests.
+The program is designed to educate volunteer participants about eagle nesting biology, applicable laws, the identification of nest threats, monitoring techniques and the verification of previously unrecorded active eagle nests.

 This data is compiled and used to assist the state’s Mid-winter Annual Bald Eagle Nesting Survey by documenting both urban and rural eagle nesting activity, successes and failures.
 The U.S Fish and Wildlife Service also utilizes EagleWatch data to enhance their conservation and law enforcement efforts.

-If you are interested in participating in this Citizen Science program, download a registration form or email Matt Smith at firstname.lastname@example.org for more information.
+If you are interested in participating in this Citizen Science program, download a registration form or email Katie Warner at email@example.com for more information.
 To find a training program near you please visit our events page for a detailed list of locations.